cucumber/.github/CONTRIBUTING.md

 ### Polyglot

-Polyglot repositories contains identical implementations of a component in different languages.
+Polyglot repositories contains near identical implementations of a component in different languages.
 It typically looks like this:

 ```